Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 **External Python Modules**

+* asgiref==3.7.2 - Allows to wrap a WSGI application so it appears as a valid ASGI application.
-* cloudinary==1.29.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development
+* cloudinary==1.33.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development
-* crispy-bootstrap5==0.6 - This was used to allow bootstrap5 use with crispy forms
+* crispy-bootstrap4==2022.1- This was used to allow bootstrap5 use with crispy forms
-* cryptography==37.0.2 - Installed as dependency with another package
-* defusedxml==0.7.1 - Installed as dependency with another package
 * dj-database-url==0.5.0 - Used to parse database url for production environment
 * dj3-cloudinary-storage==0.0.6 - Storage system to work with cloudinary
-* Django==4.0.5 - Framework used to build the application
+* Django==3.2.20 - Framework used to build the application
-* django-admin-rangefilter==0.8.4 - This was used to search bookings in the admin for a range between 2 dates
-* django-allauth==0.51.0 - Used for the sites authentication system, sign up, sign in, logout, password resets ect.
+* django-allauth==0.54.0 - Used for the sites authentication system, sign up, sign in, logout, password resets ect.
-* django-crispy-forms==1.14.0 - Used to style the forms on render
+* django-crispy-forms==2.0 - Used to style the forms on render
-* django-model-utils==4.2.0 - Installed as dependency with another package
-* gunicorn==20.1.0 - Installed as dependency with another package
-* idna==3.3 - Installed as dependency with another package
+* gunicorn==21.2.0 - Installed as dependency with another package
-* oauthlib==3.2.0 - Installed as dependency with another package
+* oauthlib==3.2.2 - Installed as dependency with another package
-* psycopg2==2.9.3 - Needed for heroku deployment
+* psycopg2==2.9.6 - Needed for heroku deployment
-* pycparser==2.21 - Installed as dependency with another package
 * PyJWT==2.4.0 - Installed as dependency with another package
-* python3-openid==3.2.0 - Installed as dependency with another package
+* python3-openid==3.2.0 - Installed as dependency with another
-* requests==2.27.1 - Installed as dependency with another package
+* pytz==2023.3 -  This library allows accurate and cross platform timezone calculations
-* requests-oauthlib==1.3.1 - Installed as dependency with another package (allauth authentication)
+* requests-oauthlib==1.3.1 -Installed as dependency with another
-* six==1.16.0 - Installed as dependency with another package
-* sqlparse==0.4.2 - Installed as dependency with another package
-* urllib3==1.26.9 - Installed as dependency with another package
+* sqlparse==0.4.4 - Installed as dependency with another package

 ## Testing